IOI Corporation Bhd

 -

 The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company has a whistleblowing policy which states the scope of the policy and ensures the protection to whistleblower.
+The company also has a whistleblowing policy in place.

 -

 The company adheres to this criteria through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company has also published details of its grievance procedure.
+The company also has a grievance procedure that is open to all stakeholders.

 -

-The company discloses details about individual grievances from stakeholders regarding suppliers and its own operations.
+The company discloses details about individual grievances from stakeholders concerning suppliers and its own operations.

 SPOTT scores are based on the presence of external evidence made available by the company or third-parties.